Code-Institute-Submissions/CI-project-four/README.md

 ## User Tests:

-1. Verify that it all recipes are vegan.
+1. Verify that all recipes are vegan.
 2. Verify that there are several health conscious recipes.
 3. Verify that are several recipes which are simple to prepare.
 4. Verify that users can store their favorite recipes on the website.
-5. Verify that users would be happy to recommend the website to others interested in  plant-based diet.
+5. Verify that users would be happy to recommend the website to others interested in a plant-based diet.
 6. Verify that users can edit and delete recipes.
 </details>